m-jahn/ShinyProt/README.md

 - `server.R` contains the main body of functions.
 The server obtains input parameters from the GUI and adjusts the graphical output accordingly (changes charts on the fly)
 - `ui.R` The GUI contains the interactive modules such as sliders and check boxes.
+- `dotplot.R`, `heatmap.R`, and others are plotting functions for each tab
 - `custom_themes.R` contains a set of customized lattice themes
 - `custom_panel_functions.R` contains a set of custom lattice panel functions
 - `helpbox.R` Contains info boxes for help, contact, and background information